 To keep the current definition is to ignore a barrier to achieving the City's goal of greater housing opportunity for present and future residents.
-The FHIC's score of "medium risk" of discriminatory or arbitrary regulation indicates this regulation may be contributing to unfair housing conditions, leaving the City open for legal action.
+The FHIC's score of "medium risk" of discriminatory or arbitrary regulation states specifically that the City's maximum of four unrelated occupants may be contributing to unfair housing conditions, leaving the City open for legal action.
 The unfair housing conditions may appear in the form of a cost-burdened household unable to pay rent without a fifth or sixth unrelated occupant's income, or an elderly or adolescent community member unable to find appropriate care because they are not linearly related according to the definition, or as a household that has to make a choice between taking in one occupant's spouse or another occupant's sibling.